-The data is not a sample and it covers residents living in Jersey.
 The rates reported reflect immunisation uptake at particular points in time, based on the data recorded.
 Information for previous years and quarters remain unchanged in subsequent publications.

 Data are recorded on the Child Health Information System (CarePlus) for the primary purpose of facilitating the invitation of children for immunisation, therefore a high degree of accuracy of data recording is required.
 Data is monitored by the Child Health Team on a quarterly basis to ensure that uptake rates remain high and any additional chase up can occur while children are still of the correct age to receive any vaccinations they may have missed.